ryanashcraft/gatsby-plugin-amplitude-analytics/README.md

 To make it easy to track clicks on outbound links in Amplitude Analytics, the plugin provides a component.

-To use it, simply import it and use it like you would the `<a>` element e.g.
+To use it, simply import it and use it like you would the `<a>` element.
+For example:

 ```jsx
 import React